hamk-webdev-intim23a6/palautekooderit/README.md

 We have some special files in the repo.
 `django.service` -> service file used to run the dev server.
 `wsgi.conf`-> configures wsgi for apache.
 These two files need to be, and are, in their respective configuration folders on the server.

-There is also a virtual host config for the apache server which is not included in the repo, as it is just stock + certbot modifications.
+`000-default.conf` and `000-default-le-ssl.conf` are apache virtual host configs.